willymcallister/willymcallister.github.io/_articles/source-transformation.md

 Norton's circuit is a current source in parallel with a resistor.

-They have identical $i$-$v$ behavior if you set,
+Thévenin and Norton forms have identical $i$-$v$ behavior if you set,

 $\text R_{\text{Thevenin}} = \text R_{\text{Norton}}\quad$

 $\text V_{\text{Thevenin}} = \text I_{\text{Norton}}\, \text R$

 When circuits produce the same $i$-$v$ curve from the viewpoint of a selected port, we say they are *equivalent* from the perspective of the port.

-You can swap a Norton for a Thévenin any time you want.
+You can swap a Norton for a Thévenin or the other way round any time you want.

 Source transformation stands on the shoulders of Ohm's Law and Kirchhoff's Laws.
-It is useful when you come across the familiar circuit pattern of source plus resistor.
+It is useful when you come across the pattern of a source and a resistor.

-In the next article we will simplify complex networks of many $\text R$'s and sources down to a *Thévenin equivalent* or *Norton equivalent*.
+Don't short out real electronic equipment to find $i_{sc}$.
+That is a recipe for smoke.

+The next article shows how to apply [source transformation]({{ site.baseurl }}{% link _articles/source-transformation.md %}).

 <details>
-<summary>what about other circuits with one source and one resistor?</summary>
+<summary>What about other circuits with one source and one resistor?</summary>
 <p>After so much talk about Thévenin and Norton circuits, it's an obvious question to ask about the other two possibilities.
 Consider,</p>

 <ul>